Dexamethasone (Into the eye)

 - Increased pressure in your eye, which can damage the optic nerve

-- New or worsening eye or ear infections
+- New or worsening eye infections

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.